GMP Cold Room Checklist: 5 Practical Steps for Compliance

 Yes.
 A CMMS provides timestamped logs, automated alerts, and centralized documentation that auditors often prefer over fragmented paper logs.

-What temperature range is acceptable in a GMP cold room?
+What is the acceptable temperature range in a GMP cold room?

 Typically 2°C to 8°C. However, specific ranges depend on the product stored.
 Continuous monitoring and alarm thresholds must be configured accordingly.